Chapter

 What does Mark 3:8 mean?

 The injured, possessed, and curious are flocking to Jesus from a wide area.
 Jerusalem is about 85 miles south of Capernaum.
-Tyre and Sidon are about 35 and 50 miles, respectively, to the northeast, on the Syro-Phoenician coast.
+Tyre and Sidon are about 35 and 50 miles, respectively, to the northwest, on the Syro-Phoenician coast.
 Idumea is Greek for the family line of Edom (Genesis 36:1–8), at this time settled in the area south of Judea.
 And "beyond the Jordan" probably refers to Perea, Herod Antipas's territory south of Galilee on the other side of the Jordan River and Dead Sea.

 Jesus' popularity spike presents several problems.
 Jesus is so physically overwhelmed by the size of the crowd that He can't really teach.
 For the Pharisees and the Herodians, His influence threatens their social positions.
 Worse, in their minds, Jesus' fame could bring military repercussions from Rome, if He turns out to be a political revolutionary.